-It doesn’t matter if you are day hiking or planning an overnight backpacking trip to the iconic 14,505 ft mountain, you’ll need a permit between May 1 through November 1.
+It doesn’t matter if you are day hiking or planning an overnight backpacking trip to the iconic 14,505 foot peak, you’ll NEED a permit between May 1 through November 1.
 You have a few different options for obtaining a permit, and there are a few different places you can start.
-Unless you are hiking it through the High Sierra Trail (East Bound), John Muir Trail (SOBO from Yosemite) or the Pacific Crest Trail, you will apply for a permit through recreation.gov.
+Unless you are hiking it through the High Sierra Trail, John Muir Trail SOBO from Yosemite or the Pacific Crest Trail, you will apply for a permit through recreation.gov.

 There are rangers on the Mt.
 Whitney trail checking, you do need a permit.

 There is a daily quota during the permitting season, this means there is a limit for how many people can start per day.
 This limits how many people are in the wilderness at a certain time and minimizes the impacts on nature from having too many people there at once.

 100 people per entry day for Mt Whitney Zone Day Use permits

 60 people per entry day for Mt Whitney Trail Overnight permits

 Overnight trips that start on other trails are limited by different quotas

 No age limit; children count in group size limits and quotas